Published: August 2016; updated November 2016

 |McCurry et al. (2014) [18mo]||CBT for pain vs. CBT for pain and insomnia vs. education only||320 subjects, members of a health maintenance organization in Washington state (“Group Health”), aged 60 or older, had received care for osteoarthritis at Group Health in the past 3 years, with chronic pain and insomnia, no sleep apnea, plus some other criteria32||ACT: TST not measured.
 No differences between groups for SE.33|

 |Lichstein et al. (2013) [12mo]||CBT vs. placebo biofeedback vs. withdrawal||61 subjects from (or near) Memphis, diagnosed with hypnotic-dependent insomnia, aged 50 or older, no sleep apnea, plus some other criteria||PSG: Probably no group differences for either TST or SE (but statistical significance not reported).34|

 The results of these studies are inconsistent.
-Though three of these six studies did not report the statistical significance of the comparisons that most interested me,35 I would guess (based on effect sizes) that the first two studies (as listed above) each found positive and statistically significant effects of at least one BTI on TST and SE (objectively measured, at last follow-up) that are both statistically significant and large enough to be “practically” significant, whereas the last five studies (as listed above) found no statistically or practically significant effects (objectively measured, at last follow-up).
+Though three of these seven studies did not report the statistical significance of the comparisons that most interested me,35 I would guess (based on effect sizes) that the first two studies (as listed above) each found positive and statistically significant effects of at least one BTI on TST and SE (objectively measured, at last follow-up) that are both statistically significant and large enough to be “practically” significant, whereas the last five studies (as listed above) found no statistically or practically significant effects (objectively measured, at last follow-up).

 Moreover, these seven trials were only moderately pragmatic in design.36 For example, subject eligibility was usually tightly restricted, resulting in a sample of subjects that is not especially representative of the population we’d like to treat for insomnia.
 All else equal, I consider pragmatic trials to provide stronger evidence of broad intervention effectiveness than explanatory trials do, for reasons described here.